tomiito/developer-documentation/source/includes/labs/_survey-groups.md

 }
 ```

-Adds surveys to an existing survey group.
+Creates a new group and adds listed surveys to the group.

 #### Arguments